UrbanCompass/bazel/site/docs/rule-challenges.md

 * Assumption: Aim for Correctness, Throughput, Ease of Use & Latency
 * Assumption: Large Scale Repositories
-* Assumption: BUILD-like Description Language
+* Assumption: UCBUILD-like Description Language
 * Intrinsic: Remote Execution and Caching are Hard
 * Historic: Hard Separation between Loading, Analysis, and Execution is Outdated, but still affects the API